myPOS blog Tips

 Since the money from the purchase you make with the card is deducted directly from your current account, you do not have to worry that you will accumulate unexpected debt at the end of the month.
 This also means that you will not have surprising interest rates.

-Overall, using a debit card is a great way to control your expenses, just be careful with overdrafts and overdraft fees!
+Overall, overdrafts and overdraft fees may present challenges, yet using a debit card remains a great way to control your expenses!

 When trying to determine whether to use a credit or debit card, you need to be honest with yourself about your ability to handle credit.
 If you have spending problems, it is better to use a debit card to prevent the accumulation of debt.

 The choice of the card also depends on the purchases you intend to make.
-Some hotels, for example, make using a debit card inconvenient or completely impossible.
+For example, some hotels make using a debit card inconvenient or completely impossible.
 They may require utility bills, personal statements, bank payments, or other proof of solvency before accepting your reservation.
 Also, that way it’s easier to charge extra for any damages on the hotel premises.

 Working with a credit card may also be a better option if you want to take advantage of special rewards programs through bonus points.
 Remember that this system only helps you if you pay the amounts due in full each month.